tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 #### Matching
 * the interpreter goes through each rule one at a time
 * A match must match the entire token tree
+* If the input matches a matcher, the `expansion` is substituted
+* If no rule matches, an error occurs
+* The specific grouping tokens are not passed to the matcher

 ### 2.2 A practical introduction